 Christmas in Australia is HOT!
-Which is why a cold Christmas Wreath Salad is the perfect accompaniment to your Christmas mains.
+Which is why a cold Christmas Wreath Salad is the perfect accompaniment to your Christmas recipes.
 Plus, the Avocado Yoghurt Dressing has the perfect amount of tang from the herbs that make it perfect to drizzle on top of the salad packed with Christmassy ingredients like cranberries, brie and candied walnuts.

 Jump to: